-- Patient's Name: Complete name, last name first.
+- Patient's Name: Complete name.
 If the patient uses a first initial followed by a middle name, both must appear in proper order on the label.

 - Wrist Band Number: Include the prefix letters, 4 numbers, and a suffix letter (example: BR1234T).
 Specimens lacking this complete information cannot be used for blood transfusion purposes and will be rejected.

-- Hospital Identification Number: The seven digit medical record number must be included on the label.
+- Hospital Identification Number: The medical record number must be included on the label.

 - Date and Time Collected

-- Identification of Collector: Employee ID number must be on the sample tube or documented in the computer system.
+- Identification of Collector: Employee ID number or first initial and complete last name must be on the sample tube or documented in the computer system.